Coventry City v Nottingham Forest

 Published

-BBC Local News: Nottingham -- Live coverage of Sunday's Championship game between Coventry City and Nottingham Forest.Full Article
+BBC Local News: Coventry and Warwickshire -- Live coverage of Sunday's Championship game between Coventry City and Nottingham Forest.Full Article

 Published

-BBC Local News: Nottingham -- Live coverage of Sunday's Championship game between Coventry City and Nottingham Forest.Full Article
+BBC Local News: Coventry and Warwickshire -- Live coverage of Sunday's Championship game between Coventry City and Nottingham Forest.Full Article

-Chris Hughton's side begin their Championship campaign away to the Sky Blues this afternoon
+Chris Hughton's side let a lead slip as they started their campaign with a 2-1 defeat away to the Sky Blues

-Nottingham Forest start the season with a trip to Coventry, who are playing in the city for the first time since 2011 following the..
+Nottingham Forest transfer news: The Reds begin their Championship campaign at Coventry City on Sunday